ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-selenoid-hub.md

 }
 ```

-- docker-compose.yml (with added selenoid UI for the portal):
+2. Create a docker-compose.yml with added selenoid UI for the portal:

 ```
 version: '3'